bytecodealliance/wasmtime/docs/lang-ruby.md

 ## Getting started and simple example

 First, copy this example WebAssembly text module into your project.
-It exports a function for calculating the greatest common denominator of two numbers.
+It exports a function for calculating the greatest common divisor of two numbers.

 ```wat
 {{#include ../examples/gcd.wat}}